 If you’d like more information about the benefits of aqua yoga for specific conditions or reasons, read these articles I wrote:

-Or if you’re curious about what aqua yoga is in general, read the Ultimate Guide to Aqua Yoga.
+If you’re curious about what aqua yoga is in general, read The Best Resource for Water Yoga.